plukkie/ztdserver/README.md

   manually after installation.
 Edit script /tftpboot/ztd/ztd.sh and set the variable ZTD_SERVER_IP=<ip address of server interface>
   Also, the subnet could be misconfigured in the /etc/dhcp/dhcpd.conf.
-  Edit the dhcp file and restart container: docker-compose restart ztd-dhcpd
+  Edit the dhcp file and restart container: docker-compose down ztd-dhcpd && docker-compose up ztd-dhcpd -d
 - Be sure you do not have already a webserver or dhcp server running on your host This will obviously interfear with the default ports of tcp:80, tcp:443 and udp:67.
   It will break a succesfull installation